Who will serve as the Steelers’ primary backup center following Nate Herbig’s injury?

 The Steelers lost their backup center this past week, placing Nate Herbig on the Reserve/Injured List.
 While he ran as the first-team center throughout the offseason, rookie Zach Frazier appeared on track to overtake him.
 Herbig’s shoulder injury helped to cement just that, but now the Steelers don’t have a backup center.

 At least, they don’t have one clearly established option, meaning they will have to sort through the contenders.
 Essentially, there are three, including Ryan McCollum, who has been on the practice squad the past couple years.
-The Steelers also have two recent draft picks who are center-capable but who are primarily guards.
+The Steelers also have two recent draft picks who are center-capable but are primarily guards.

-Both McCormick and Anderson feel like locks to make the Steelers’ 53-man roster, while McCollum is certainly not.
+Both McCormick and Anderson feel like locks to make the Steelers’ 53-man roster while McCollum is certainly not.
 That is unless the Steelers feel like he is their best option as the backup because he is closer to a true center.
 McCollum only played one full season in college at center, but he has primarily worked at center in the NFL.

 If the Steelers really wanted to get adventurous, they could consider RG James Daniels their backup center in the event Frazier suffers a significant injury.
 In such an event, they could simply plug McCormick or Anderson in at right guard.
 The only problem with that is Daniels hasn’t played center in years.

-One hopes, of course, that the Steelers will never have to answer the question this year.
+One hopes, of course, that the Steelers will not have to answer the question this year.
 If Zach Frazier stays healthy and plays well, they won’t have to worry about it.
-But injuries are a part of the game, and chances are the Steelers will need at least six or even linemen to play this year, if not more.
+But injuries are a part of the game, and chances are the Steelers will need at least six or seven linemen to play this year, if not more.
 One of them may have to play center, and if so, who will it be?

 The Steelers’ 2024 season is approaching, following another disappointing year that culminated in a first-round playoff loss.
 The only change-up in the annual formula lately is whether they exit early or miss the playoffs altogether.
 They have had a long offseason since the Buffalo Bills stamped them out of their misery back in January.